 – Colossians 3:3

 “Thou shalt love the Lord thy God, with thy whole heart, and with thy whole soul, and with thy whole mind, and with thy whole strength.
 This is the first commandment” (St. Mark 12:30).
 The soul of the religious life in the tradition of the Catholic Church is the organized, vowed state oriented to the full realization of evangelical spiritual perfection and perfect charity regarding God and neighbor.
-The essence of the Carmelite Charism is to pursue, by the action of divine grace in the soul, the radical transformation, spiritual fecundity, and divine union that are the blessed fruits of ardent penance, spiritual purification, assiduous meditation and loving contemplation of the Triune God.
+The essence of the Carmelite charism is to pursue, by the action of divine grace in the soul, the radical transformation, spiritual fecundity, and divine union that are the blessed fruits of ardent penance, spiritual purification, assiduous meditation and loving contemplation of the Triune God.
 Simply seeking “the one thing necessary…the best part which shall not be taken away” (St. Luke 10:42), the Carmelite is not to be a specialist in any human occupation but in the spiritual life: the life of grace, charity and the other virtues in the soul.
 The Religious strives to “walk worthy of God, in all things pleasing; being fruitful in every good work, and increasing in the knowledge of God” (Colossians 1:10).
-A soul called to live the Carmelite Charism in its primitive, specifically eremitical form follows Our Lord in the way of perfection by a religious formation and observance that is vivified by mental prayer, sacred study, silence, solitude, and penance.
+A soul called to live the Carmelite charism in its primitive form follows Our Lord in the way of perfection by a religious formation and observance based on the religious life of the ancient Carmelite community on Mount Carmel in the 1200s and of the contemplative and eremitical “Holy Deserts” established by the Discalced Carmelite, Ven.
+Thomas of Jesus in the 1600s.
+The community’s semi-eremitical contemplative religious life is vivified especially by the assiduous practice of mental prayer, sacred liturgy, spiritual study, fraternal charity, silence, solitude, and penance.
 The unmitigated Rule of St. Albert lays the foundations of this religious observance, which equips the called soul with the fullness of the external means to attain to that interior sanctification which is the fruit of Christ’s Saving Cross and the beginning of eternal beatitude, not only for itself but for the benefit of the entire Church.

-The Hermits of Our Lady of Mount Carmel strive, through the grace of Christ, to imitate and be conformed to the inexhaustible adoration and contemplation of the Most Blessed Virgin Mary, to whom they are consecrated and whose Holy Habit they wear, and to emulate the example of the holy prophet St. Elias who, as a contemplative solitary, lived in the presence of the Living God (cf. III Kings 17:1).
+The Hermits of Our Lady of Mount Carmel strive, through the grace of Christ, to imitate and be conformed to the Blessed Virgin Mary’s inexhaustible adoration and contemplation of the Most Holy Trinity.
+Consecrated to that heavenly Queen, whose Holy Habit they wear, they follow the example of the holy prophet St. Elias who, as a contemplative solitary, lived in the presence of the Living God (cf. III Kings 17:1).
 Zealous for the glory of the one true God and the sanctification and salvation of souls, their life of prayer, sacrifice, and love conforms the Hermits, through their union with Christ Crucified and the omnipotent prayer of that Great High Priest, to Christ the Saving Victim, thus interceding for the needs of all those for whom the Savior shed His Precious Blood, especially in those matters which only prayer and divine grace can remedy: “Human activities cannot help us, but only the suffering of Christ.
-It is my desire to share in it.”2 However, in addition to the hidden influence of its prayers and sacrifices, the community’s priests offer a specific spiritual apostolate that provides possibilities of spiritual direction and preaching.
+It is my desire to share in it.”1 However, following the pattern of their ancient predecessors on Mount Carmel, in addition to the hidden influence of their prayers and sacrifices, the priests of the community can offer a specific spiritual apostolate that provides possibilities of spiritual direction and preaching.

 Thus, following St. Elias in his loving service to the Israel of God, the Church, the Hermits labor that God might be glorified in an ever-growing number of souls sanctified by progress in prayer and the spiritual life, consequently increasing the fruits of divine grace in their various states of life and their external responsibilities in the Church and society.
 “And I brought you into the land of Carmel, to eat the fruit thereof, and the best things thereof” (Jeremias 2:7).

-3Nicholas, Prior General of the Carmelite Order.
+2Nicholas, Prior General of the Carmelite Order.
 Ignea Sagitta: The Flaming Arrow., Ch.
-VI.
+VI. ca. 1270